GoogleFeud/ts-macros/docs/In-Depth/repetitions.md

 console.log("c")
 ```

-The repetition goes through all the numbers and strings, and creates a `console.log` statement for each of them.
+The repetition goes through all the numbers and strings, and creates a `console.log` expression for each of them.
 Easy!

-However, when a second parameter is added to the repetition callback, the two arrays get iterated side by side:
+## Multiple elements in repetition

+Let's say you want to go through 2 or more arrays **at the same time**, to create combinations like `1a`, `2b`, etc. You can accomplish this by adding another parameter:

 ```ts --Macro
 function $test(...numbers: Array<number>) {